RayR124/README_creatifier/Develop/sampleREADME.md

 ![screengrab](./assets/readme_gen_screenshot.png "generated in realtime")

+Follow this link: https://drive.google.com/file/d/1acTCWtJnimmwIfU9gd-4k2W8zkhKvZ6F/view to view a video walkthrough of the README Creatifier in action!

 ## Credits
 No collaborators on this project, though I did learn a TON from Robbert Wijtman in the bootcamp where he taught us as a class on how to do exactly this.
 Shoutout to Bucky24 on GitHub!